benjamin-t-brown/revirtualis-net/README.md

 Build dist folder with 'npm run build:vanilla'.

 This is a static site generator.
-The resulting dist folder will contain a contained website with all required html, images, fonts, styles, and images.
+The resulting dist folder will contain a static website with all required html, images, fonts, styles, and images.

 The only external dependencies are [https://umami.is/](umamy analytics) and [https://highlightjs.org/](https://highlightjs.org/) which is used to highlight code snippets.
 The site still works without it, but it will look like "pre" fields with no highlighting.